 - 1 tablespoon Vanilla extract

-Add the erythritol and the vanilla and mix thoroughly.
+- Add the monkfruit sweetener and the vanilla and mix thoroughly.

-In a saucepan, heat the milk and cream and gently bring to the boil.
+- In a saucepan, heat the almond milk and cream and gently bring to the boil.

 - Slowly add the milk to the egg mixture, whisking as you add.